SkymindIO/skil-clients/csharp/docs/DefaultApi.md

 <a name="metaget"></a>
 # **MetaGet**
-> MetaData MetaGet (string deploymentName, string modelName)
+> MetaData MetaGet (string deploymentName, string versionName, string modelName)

 this method can be used to get the meta data for the current model which set to the server